Is the baseball actually hurting pitcher performance in the World Series?

 — Brian Bannister (@RealBanny) October 29, 2017

-Peacock threw 3 ⅔ hitless innings of relief in Game 3.
+Astros pitcher Brad Peacock threw 3⅔ hitless innings of relief in Game 3.
 He threw 10 sliders, but the Dodgers swung at just two and missed both.
 While he was effective, only two of the 10 sliders he threw were located in the zone (compared to a regular-season rate of 45.6 percent).

 If the issue is legitimate, it should make for an interesting Game 5 as far as how Kershaw and Keuchel adapt, if they're affected at all.
-The bigger issue is that MLB faced questions all season about the baseball and all the home runs, with the wide-held belief that the balls had lower seams.
-That creates less air resistance, and batted balls that will travel further.
+The bigger issue is that MLB faced questions all season about the baseball and all the home runs, with the widely held belief that the balls had lower seams.
+That creates less air resistance, resulting in batted balls that travel further.

 "Obviously, the balls are juiced," Keuchel said after the barrage of home runs in Game 2.
 "I think they're juiced 100 percent.
 But it is what it is."

 So now baseball has another ball controversy on its hands.
-The entire game revolves around the little stitched piece of leather.
+The entire game revolves around this little stitched piece of leather.
 You better get it right.